Dustyroom/flat-kit-doc/index.md

 _Windows:_ %APPDATA%\Unity\Asset Store-5.x (hidden folder, press Win+R to open 'Run' window and paste this path)
 _Linux:_ ~/.local/share/unity3d/Asset Store-5.x

-#### Q. I am trying to import Flat Kit but can't find URP package / it downloads old version of Flat Kit?
-> **A.** It is an issue with Unity's Package Manager.
-Sometimes it won't let you download the latest versions of the assets if you use Unity v.
-2019.4.x.
-The team at Unity is aware of this and a lot of publishers are requesting to get this fixed.
-Meanwhile, there is a workaround do get Flat Kit and other assets to work.
-First of all, close Unity Editor, navigate to the folder with Unity's cache and delete its content:
-_Mac OS:_ ~/Library/Unity/Asset Store-5.x (press Shift+Cmd+G in any Finder Window and paste this path)
-_Windows:_ %APPDATA%\Unity\Asset Store-5.x (hidden folder)
-_Linux:_ ~/.local/share/unity3d/Asset Store-5.x
-Then load Unity v.
-2020.3.21 or newer (if you don't have it installed, please do so), create either a new project or upgrade your existing one to 2020.3.21 or newer, go to the Window ▶︎ Package Manager ▶︎ My Assets, download and import Flat Kit.
-If you need to return to 2019.4.x version of Unity, and for some reason cannot find the appropriate Flat Kit version in the Package Manager, please, send us an email to info@dustyroom.com and we'll provide you with the direct link to the package.

 #### Q. What is the difference between Flat Kit and Quibli?
 > **A.**Flat Kit is a set of tools for bread-and-butter toon shading end effects.
 Quibli was designed to be more open in regards to non-photorealistic stylization, while including the tools for the anime style works.
 The detailed comparison can be found [here](https://quibli.dustyroom.com/quibli-flat-kit/).